JDAI-CV/Down-to-the-Last-Detail-Virtual-Try-on-with-Detail-Carving/README.md

-# Detailed Vitural Try-on
+# Down to the Last Detail: Virtual Try-on with Detail Carving - [Paper](https://arxiv.org/abs/1912.06324)

-Code for detailed virtual try-on under arbitrary poses.
-The code was developed and tested on Pytorch0.4.1.
+Code for virtual try-on with high-fidelity details.
+The code was developed and tested with Pytorch0.4.1.

 ![Virtual try-on results](./demo/forward/0.jpg)